 If you are not sure about which visa to apply for and how to avoid mistakes that can cause delays, you are welcome to ask our Licensed Immigration Advisers for a free assessment on your migration options.

 Processing times describe the time needed by Immigration New Zealand, INZ, to process your visa application once you have lodged it.

 The times given by INZ are meant to help you to estimate the time needed by them to process and complete your application.
 They are indicative only and different for each visa type.

 Individual processing times will depend on the complexity of an application, on the need for further information and on the number of other applications received.

 The expected processing times are now exceeding previous processing times.

 While the processing time for work visa applications previously was at around 23 days, it has now been increased to approximately 69 days!

-Unfortunately these news are putting additional pressure on migrants and their families who have successfully secured a job offer and want to start working as soon as possible!
+Unfortunately, this news is putting additional pressure on migrants and their families who have successfully secured a job offer and want to start working as soon as possible!

 New Zealand businesses are not impressed either, as they need the new staff member to work for them without any delays.

 Our Licensed Immigration Advisers and their support team are doing their best to keep any additional delays at bay!